msalsas/mch-extensions/README.md

 - Then you can filter/order all unique extensions.
 - You need to be connected to Ethereum with Metamask or any other Ethereum wallet.

+*[My Crypto Heroes](https://www.mycryptoheroes.net/) is an RPG battle game that is built on the Ethereum blockchain.
+Use this code to sign up if you want to get a special replica heroe: **YuiN***

 ## Project Setup

 ```sh